Note: This course is concluded. Find similar distance learning courses in writing from The University of Iowa’s International Writing Program.

 As much as we writers would love it, writing classes aren’t always accessible.
 Unless you’re talking about the massive open online course (MOOC for short) that the University of Iowa’s Writers’ Workshop is offering right now.
 For free.

 Education in our lovely USA is cost prohibitive for most.
 And who has time to put life on hold or move a few states over to pursue an MFA, no matter how wonderful it would be to pursue only writing for two wonderful years.

-Enter How Writers Write Fiction 2015, an 8-week course for writers.
+How Writers Write Fiction is an 8-week course for writers.
 All online.
 All free.
 It’s available to everyone.
 And many busy writers, both beginner and advanced, will appreciate the fiction fundamentals, short video lectures from successful authors, the chance to flex your writing muscles and get feedback, forum discussions with instructors, plus all the wonderful writers you’ll meet along the way.